-Valuation date years prior to the end of the fiscal year in which contributions are reported.
+Valuation date Actuarially determined contribution rates are calculated as of October 1, two years prior to the end of the fiscal year in which contributions are reported.
 Actuarial cost method Entry Age Actuarial Cost Method.
 Amortization method Remaining amortization period Level Percentage of Payroll, using 1.50% annual increases.
-As of October 1, 20202 the effective amortization period is 27 years.
+As of October 1, 2021 the effective amortization period is 25 years.
 Asset valuation method The market value of assets less unrecognized returns in each of the last five years.
 Unrecognized return is equal to the difference between actual and expected returns on a market value basis and is recognized over a five-year period.
-The deferred return is further adjusted, if necessary, so that the Asset valuation method actuarial value of assets will stay within 20% of the market value of assets.
+The deferred return is further adjusted, if necessary, so that the actuarial value of assets will stay within 20% of the market value of assets.